bneidlinger/RobotWars/RobotWars_app_code.md

                         const wasDestroyed = targetRobot.takeDamage(damageAmount);
                         console.log(`[Collision] Missile from ${firingRobot.id} hit ${targetRobot.id}.
 Damage: ${damageAmount}.
 Destroyed: ${wasDestroyed}`);

+                        // Trigger explosion effect on the GameInstance
+                        // It will add this to the list broadcast in the next gameStateUpdate if (typeof this.game.createExplosion === 'function') {
+                            this.game.createExplosion(missile.x, missile.y, missile.power);
+                        } else {
+                             console.warn(`[Collision] GameInstance missing createExplosion method.`);
+                        }

                         // Remove the missile from the firing robot's list firingRobot.missiles.splice(i, 1);

-                        // TODO: Trigger explosion effect?
-                        // The GameInstance could have an 'explosions' array or emit an event.
-                        // this.game.createExplosion(missile.x, missile.y, missile.power);

                         // If the target was destroyed, maybe credit the firing robot?
 (Future feature)
                         // if (wasDestroyed) { ... }